-Do not complete Parts III, V, or VI of Form 4562 to claim the depreciation deduction and/ or section 179 deduction for a home computer you placed in service during 1996 and used exclusively in your home office.
+Do not complete Parts III, V, or VI of Form 4562 to claim the depreciation deduction and/or section 179 deduction for a home computer you placed in service during 1997 and used only in your home office.
 Complete all other Parts of Form 4562 that apply.
 See Business Furniture and Equipment in Publication 587 for more details.